Skip to Main Content

 Annual fee: Might be too costly

-While the card's annual fee is not as high as many of its competitors’, it might still be too steep for some travelers, especially if you only travel occasionally.
+While the card's annual fee is not as high as many of its premium competitors, it might still be too steep for some, especially occasional travelers.

-The Venture's X card’s $395 annual fee (See Rates & Fees) could be hard to offset if you don’t earn many rewards from card spending or aren’t able to use both the anniversary bonus miles and annual credit every year.
-If you don't plan on using those features another travel card would work better.
+The Venture's X card’s $395 annual fee (See Rates & Fees) could be hard to offset if you don’t earn enough rewards from card spending or aren’t able to use the anniversary bonus miles and annual credit.
+If you don't plan on using those features, another card would likely be a better choice for you.

 Welcome offer: Recent drop in value

-The bonus also fails to impress when compared to some of the card’s main competitors, like the Chase Sapphire Preferred® Card.
-The Sapphire Preferred carries a lower annual fee and earns 60,000 points when you spend $4,000 in your first three months.
-Chase points are worth 1.25 cents each when redeemed for travel through the Ultimate Rewards portal, giving this bonus a base value of $750.
+While the previous offer was impressive, the current bonus is still better than some of the card’s main competitors, like the Chase Sapphire Preferred® Card which carries a lower annual fee and earns 60,000 points when you spend $4,000 in your first three months.

 We tried it: Here’s what our experts say